moj-analytical-services/pq-tool/README.md

 Four arguments can be passed to the DataCreator.R script.
 The environment flag `-e` can be used as a shortcut to set sensible values for input (`-i`), output (`-o`) and K (`-k`), for the two most common use cases:
 1. Quickly generating a small data set for testing purposes and avoid overwriting production data.
-2. Generating the full data set for use in production, overwriting previously generated producttion data
+2. Generating the full data set for use in production, overwriting previously generated production data

 Input, output and K can also be set individually, but if environment is also set, they will be overridden.